Cloud-SPAN/experimental_design01-casestudies/_episodes/01-platform.md

 # Outline

 When we talk about sequencing, we can generally group it into either long read or short read sequencing.
-However these are actually third generation and second generation sequencing technologies.
+However, these are actually third generation and second generation sequencing technologies.
 Sanger sequencing was the first generation of sequencing and could sequence longer fragments than short read sequencing of today, however it was low throughput.
 Second generation sequencing, or next generation sequencing (NGS) as it is more commonly called, is a much higher throughput method but with reads typically 150-300bp long.
 As of July 2022, the NextSeq 550 high-output system runs  were capable of generating upto [800 million paired-end reads](https://emea.illumina.com/systems/sequencing-platforms/nextseq/specifications.html) in one run.
 Currently illumina sequencing is the predominant short read technology.
 Due to the length of the reads, the DNA/cDNA fragments ned to be broken into smaller pieces during the library preparation process, either through chemical means or through sonication.
 This is a key difference between short and long read technologies.

 Long read sequencing is third generation sequencing, the current leading technologies for this are nanopore and pacbio.
 Unlike short read sequencing, these samples do not need fragmenting and so depending on the quality of the sample, reads are often several kb in length and 10-30kb fragments are common in good quality sample cases.
 Currently the longest read length for a nanopore run is 2.3Mb, [see here](https://www.biorxiv.org/content/10.1101/312256v1.full).

 # Which type of sequencing is the most appropriate for me?

-There are benefits to both kinds of sequencing, short read sequences have a higher based accuracy, whereas long read sequences are much longer, but have a lower base accuracy.
+There are benefits to both kinds of sequencing.
+Short read sequences have a higher based accuracy but are harder to align accurately, whereas long read sequences are easier to align accurately, but have a lower base accuracy.
 Depending on your application, you may need to use one or both in combination.
 In some cases, for example if you're using publically available data, you will have no control over how the data is generated.
 Other factors to consider are what facilities you have access to at your institution.
 If your institution is a centre of excellence for nanopore sequencing for instance, you will have more expertise in handling these samples at your institution.

 ## How will my research question impact on the appropriateness of the platform/method of sequencing used?